MicrosoftDocs/dynamics365smb-docs/business-central/ui-how-add-link-to-record.md

 You can also add attachments to the emails you send from [!INCLUDE [prod_short](includes/prod_short.md)].
 When you send an email directly from a document, such as a sales quote, the **Add file from source document** action lets you choose files that are attached to it.
 You can only choose files that are attached to the document.
 You can't choose files that are attached to lines.

 > [!NOTE]
 > When you partially ship and invoice a sales or purchase order, the attachment will only be attached to the final invoice of the order.
-Similarly, when you invoice using the Deferrals feature, the attachment is attached to the G/L entries for the document but not for the deferral entries.
+Similarly, when you invoice deferrals, the attachment is attached to the G/L entries for the document but not for the deferral entries.
 >
 > If you delete an order before it is invoiced, the attachment is also removed.
+>
-When you invoice purchase orders using the Get Receipt Lines action from a purchase invoice, the attachment on the purchase orders is not added to the purchase invoice.
+> When you use the **Get Receipt Lines** action on a purchase invoice, the attachment on the related purchase order is added to the purchase invoice.

 ## To attach a file to a purchase invoice